The Killing (film): Critical response

-Rotten Tomatoes rates The Killing 96% fresh, based on 45 reviews with an average score of 8.6/10.
-The consensus reads, "An expertly crafted noir with more on its mind than stylishly staged violence, The Killing establishes Stanley Kubrick as a filmmaker of uncommon vision and control."
-It has gained a cult following, among other Kubrick films.
+The Killing has gained a cult following, among other Kubrick films.
 For example, Eddie Muller placed the film 15th among his top 25 favorite noir films, saying, "If you believe that a good script is a succession of great scenes, you can't do better than this.
 Hey, that scene was so good, let's do it again from somebody else's perspective".

 In 1998, Jonathan Rosenbaum of the Chicago Reader included the film in his unranked list of the best American films not included on the AFI Top 100.

 In 1999, film critic Mike Emery wrote, "Kubrick's camerawork was well on the way to finding the fluid style of his later work, and the sparse, low-budget circumstances give the film a raw, urgent sort of look.
 As good as the story and direction are, though, the true strength of The Killing lies in the characters and characterizations."
 The same year, director Peter Bogdanovich wrote in The New York Times that while The Killing did not make money, it, along with Paths of Glory, established "Kubrick's reputation as a budding genius among critics and studio executives."

-On January 9, 2012, Roger Ebert added The Killing to his list of "Great Movies".
+In 2012, Roger Ebert added The Killing to his list of "Great Movies".
 In his opening remarks, Ebert writes, "Stanley Kubrick considered The Killing (1956) to be his first mature feature, after a couple of short warm-ups.
 He was 28 when it was released, having already been an obsessed chess player, a photographer for Look magazine and a director of March of Time newsreels.
 It's tempting to search here for themes and a style he would return to in his later masterpieces, but few directors seemed so determined to make every one of his films an individual, free-standing work.
 Seeing it without his credit, would you guess it was by Kubrick?
 Would you connect Dr. Strangelove with Barry Lyndon?"